ManousosAlexandrakis/Linear_Approximation_OPF/README.md

 ```
 ] add GLPK
 ```
+A list of solvers is available at [YALMIP](https://yalmip.github.io/allsolvers/)

 ### How to Run the Code
 To ensure the code files run correctly, you must load the case files properly.
 There are two ways to do this: